 2. Lodging Accommodations: If the venue is not located within a hotel, there needs to be suitable lodging accommodations within a reasonable distance of the event.
 If the venue is not within walking distance, check to see if the hotel will provide a shuttle service.
 If not, factor in the availability and expense of taxi or car services for participants.

-3. Availability: Once you find out if the venue is available, check to see if the outer/other spaces are available as well.
+3. Availability: Once you find out if the venue is available, check to see if the outer/other spaces are available as well — considering the 4% growth in demand for non-traditional venues in the last year.
 Be sure to determine if this is the venue or locale’s peak season.
 This will impact the amount of traffic in the common spaces and may preclude organic event networking opportunities (pool, VIP lounge, etc).

 4. Suitability: Does the proposed venue reflect or detract from the event’s image?
 It’s important that the venue is clearly aligned with not only the image that you are trying to project, but also that it’s the most appropriate place for your target audience as well.